 Our dogs are trained to alert to the scent produced by diabetic lows and highs.
 The dog is taught the difference between those two scents and other scents around them so that their alerts are accurate and on time.
 The dogs are able to alert in whatever way we train them meaning they can be taught to paw, jump, nose or many other motions when they sense a high or low.

 For full information about our autism service dogs you can visit their page on our site (www.sdwr.org/service-dogs/medical-service-dog-for-autism/).
 Mainly, they act as a stabilizing and calming force for children on the spectrum.
-Frequently, dogs assist in calming down a meltdown or interrupting self destruction, they act as a distraction in over stimulation, and they provide a constant source of attention.
+Frequently, dogs assist in calming down a meltdown or interrupting self-destruction, they act as a distraction in over stimulation, and they provide a constant source of attention.
 We find that autism service dogs really improve family dynamics, reduce family stress, offer independence, and help make therapy more effective.
 Our dogs can also be trained to retrieve medication or food, conduct search-and-rescue, and prevent elopement.

 Studies indicate that spending time with a service animal can help children on the spectrum make great strides in their communication barriers.
 Autism Service Dogs act as a social connection and a stability object for children to keep them functioning in situations that would generally be over stimulating.